Questions? Call (860)407-2687

 short url:

-• Fixing MICROSOFT SECURITY ESSENTIALS Anti virus False Trojan Alerts
+• Fixing MICROSOFT SECURITY ESSENTIALS Antivirus False Virus Positives

-Fixing MICROSOFT SECURITY ESSENTIALS Anti virus False Trojan Alerts
+Fixing MICROSOFT SECURITY ESSENTIALS Antivirus False Virus Positives

-If MICROSOFT SECURITY ESSENTIALS is falsely alerting you about a program you know is safe, this page shows you how to correct a false malware notification within MICROSOFT SECURITY ESSENTIALS antivirus.
+If you know that a software program is safe, this page provides instructions on how to correct a false notification in MICROSOFT SECURITY ESSENTIALS antivirus.

 Microsoft Security Essentials antivirus allows you to whitelist or exclude a file or program BOTH from hard disk AND while running in memory.